dsogari/tsargp/.changeset/warm-badgers-appear.md

 **Usage notes**:

-You can now configure the threshold for option name suggestions, e.g.:
+You can now configure the similarity threshold for option name suggestions, e.g.:

 ```ts
 const flags: ParsingFlags = {